KylePetitt7edu/PetittK-MATH4640-FinalProject-Topic33/README.md

 ## Background
 The Existence an Uniqueness Theorem states that the solution to an IVP, $f$, exists and is unique over a specified internal if $f$ is continuous and differentiable over that interval [9].
 This is key for numerical methods because it guarantees an exact solution under these conditions.
 This also allows the error of an approximation to be computable and allows for the determination of stability [10].

-Numerical methods for IVPs are seperated into two primary categories, explicit and implicit.
+Numerical methods for IVPs are seperated into two primary categories, explicit and implicit [4].
 Explicit methods approximate the state of the system at a later time based off of the state of the system at the current time.
 Given the differential equation and an initial condition, the algorithm can compute the next system-state over and over one step at a time.
 This is also commonly referred to as "time-marching."
 The algorithm is commonly written as

 $$x(t+\Delta t) = F(x(t))$$

 where the function $F$ can be calculated explicitly ([example shown later](#derivation-of-basic-explicit-and-implicit-methods)) and $x_i$ is known from the given initial condition or the previous time step computation.
 Since all of the terms on the right side of the equation are known, the next system-state can be directly computed.
-The most simple simple form of explicit methods is Forward Euler Integration, but there are many other techniques such as explicit Runge-Kutta and the Adams-Bashford Algorithm [4].
+The most simple simple form of explicit methods is Forward Euler Integration, but there are many other techniques such as explicit Runge-Kutta and the Adams-Bashford Algorithm [5].

 Implicit methods, on the other hand, look to find the next system-state by solving an equation using the current state and a future, unknown state(s).
 In most cases, iterative, numerical methods are required to solve for the unknown state as these functions are usually nonlinear in nature and cannot be solved explicitly.
 This algorithm is typically written as